xdrie/niacop/README.md

 ![icon](media/icon.png)

 # niacop
-a cross platform self-tracker tool
+a cross platform automatic time-tracking tool

 **niacop** runs in the background as a daemon and gradually gathers data on your computer usage. all data collection is done locally and data never leaves